Looking for a pair of sunglasses for those early mornings or late evening rides when it’s still dark?

-Special dyes are then used to tint the polycarbonates in which the lens are made of to achieve the desired effects.
+Special dyes are then used to tint the polycarbonates which the lens is made to achieve the desired effects.

-To bring this application a step further, Oakley have made sports specific Prizm lenses to help the athlete pick up on nuances that could otherwise be missed by the naked eyes.
+To bring this application a step further, Oakley has made sports-specific Prizm lenses to help the athlete pick up on nuances that the naked eyes could otherwise miss.

 What is Oakley Prizm Low Light Lens?

-The Prizm Low Light lens were first made available in February 2018.
+The Prizm Low Light lens was first made available in February 2018.

-It has a slight transparent pink tint with a visible light transmission (VLT) rating of 75%, which is a measurement of how much light are passed through the lens.
+It has a slight transparent pink tint with a visible light transmission (VLT) rating of 75%, which is a measurement of how much light is passed through the lens.

 The higher the rating, the more light that passes through.

-But these 2 lenses lack the Prizm qualities that enhances the contrast while riding in low light conditions.
+But these 2 lenses lack the Prizm qualities that enhance the contrast while riding in low light conditions.

 The Prizm Low Light lens accentuates the red and green colors in low light conditions to enhance colors and contrasts in low light and artificial lighting conditions.

-Unlike other low light lenses which generally come in either brown, orange or yellow tints, the Oakley Low Light maintains the true colors so that they don’t affect the wearer’s color recognition.
+Unlike other low light lenses, which generally come in either brown, orange, or yellow tints, the Oakley Low Light maintains the right colors not to affect the wearer’s color recognition.